jordanamecler/HGS-SSP/README.md

 For example, to run the first set of instances of Crama et al.:

 * ./HGS_MTSP Instances/Crama/Tabela1 s1 solutions.txt 1 20 40 10 3 1000

+The output will be in the form:

+* {best_solution} {average solution over 10 runs} {average time over 10 runs}
+* Each line but the last referes to a particular instance (e.g. for the previous example of Crama/Tabela1 s1, each line will refer to one of the 10 instances with prefix s1 (s1n001, s1n002, ..., s1n010)
+* The last line is the average over all instances (average of the previous lines)